 - Attention – The extent to which we manifest behaviour that is further imitated.

 - Retention – The ability to remember the behaviour noticed which is not always remembered which also prevents imitation.

 - Reproduction – The ability to execute the behaviour that the model demonstrated.
 Ability plays a critical role in reproduction.

 - Motivation – The reward and punishment that follow a behaviour that is considered by the observer.

 This theory emphasizes the importance of observing and modelling the behaviour, attitudes and emotional reactions of others in our surrounding.

 The changing world and the rapid growth of development have also resulted in the demand for socialization which also has a very strong impact on an individual’s behaviour wherein they are prepared for a social lifestyle.

 Socialization has also enhanced the human outlook where they get to involve themselves, learn things to which they were never familiar with before and this aspect which is highly involved in this social learning is the cultural aspect and outlook.

 Social learning is a concept where people learn by observing the behaviour of others, the outcomes of that behaviour are the end result be it good or bad as the good is being inculcated and the bad outcome is left behind.

 At Learnsure, our learning programs use the principles of social learning to engage learners at a deeper level.
-Our Resurgent™ Performance Suite is designed to make social learning a tool to build confidence and improve the mental strength of the learner.
+Our Certificate programs are designed to make social learning a tool to build confidence and improve the mental strength of the learner.